Here’s a look at the life of the late Joe Paterno, longtime head football coach of the Penn State Nittany Lions.

 Military service: U.S. Army, 1945-1946

-Paterno's wife, Sue, and his five children all graduated from Penn State.
+Paterno’s wife, Sue, and their five children all graduated from Penn State.

 Paterno’s son, Jay, was an assistant football coach at Penn State from 1995 to January 2012.